 The kitchen’s large island is the heart of the home

-The recycled jarrah exterior pays homage to the numerous coastal banksia on site, and almost hides the home completely from a distance.
-The birch ply lining stretching throughout the home’s interior complements this and also mirrors the gorgeous hue of the banksias’ open seed pods.
+The recycled jarrah exterior pays homage to the numerous coastal banksia on site.
+As a result, it almost hides the home from a distance.
+Meanwhile, the birch ply lining stretches throughout the home’s interior.
+It complements the jarrah and also mirrors the hue of the banksias’ open seed pods.

 The expansive home has three distinct areas that can be sealed off when it is not being used, something that was important to the couple who mostly live there alone.
 “As only Sally and I are living in the house, we wanted it split so we could shut down the guest wing when not in use, with the house staying cosy and comfortable all year round,” says Rob.
 “But it can also be opened up when we have guests staying in the guest wing and/or camping at the campground.”

-The couple’s minimalist master bedroom including walk-in robe and modern granite-tiled ensuite is situated at the northern end of the home, along with the open sunken living room, dining room and chef-style kitchen, completing the main wing of the dwelling.
-The entry space and outdoor living area along with a utility block containing the laundry, boiler room for hydronic heating, powder room and carport separate the main wing from the southern guest wing.
-This wing includes two bedrooms, each with their own ensuites, and a separate living space with dining area and kitchenette for visitors, leading to a sheltered external courtyard protected from the north-easterly wind.
+The couple’s minimalist master bedroom includes a walk-in robe and modern granite-tiled ensuite.
+It’s situated at the northern end.
+Alongside it are the open sunken living room, dining room, and chef-style kitchen, completing the home’s main wing.
+The entry space and outdoor living area, along with a utility block, separate the main wing from the guest wing.
+This utility block contains the laundry, boiler room for hydronic heating, powder room, and carport.
+The southern guest wing includes two bedrooms, each with its own ensuite.
+It also features a separate living space with a dining area and kitchenette for visitors.
+This leads to a sheltered external courtyard, protected from the north-easterly wind.

 mystery bay 'blades' retreat main bedroom